 With a conventional auto loan, you can typically get an interest rate below 3%, if you qualify — even as low as 0% in some situations.
 144-month auto loans, however, charge much higher minimum interest rates.

 There are two reasons for this: First, the longer repayment period is riskier for any lender because there’s more time for uncertainty.
-Second, even with a 144-month repayment plan, your monthly payment will be large and you could end up defaulting.
+Second, even with a 144-month repayment plan, your monthly payment will be large, and you could end up defaulting.

 3) High depreciation potential

 High-end and exotic cars aren’t just modes of transportation — they’re also commodities.
-Depending on the future supply and demand of the car you plan to buy, the car could depreciate instead of appreciate.
+Depending on the future supply and demand of the car you plan to buy, the car could depreciate instead of appreciating.
 And it can depreciate much faster than you originally anticipated.
 If this happens, you could end up underwater on the loan before you know it.

 Should you use a 144-month auto loan to buy your car?

 There’s no right or wrong answer to this question.
 “It really depends on your financial situation and other goals,” says Shepard.

 Take some time to research your options, and consider both the pros and cons of using this kind of loan to finance your new car.
 Considering how big of an investment it is, it’s worth taking your time to make sure you’re making the right decision.